Have something to add?

-Because Tiki-Ti is owner-operated, it is one of the very few places in California that can allow smoking.
 The Buhens close the bar when they go on vacation; be sure to check the Tiki-Ti website's calendar to make sure they are open before you stop by.
 Tiki-Ti is extremely small (just 12 barstools and a small handful of tables), and is incredibly popular—if you don't like crowds, be sure to get there right as it opens, preferably on a Wednesday.
 Be sure to bring plenty cash—they don't accept credit cards.

 How to find it:

 Tiki-Ti is in a small, free-standing building on the north side of Sunset Blvd, just past where Sunset merges with Hollywood Blvd.
-It is between El Chavo restaurant and the KCET studios.
+It is between El Chavo restaurant and the former KCET studios.

 There is free parking available on the street in the neighborhood.
 Some folks used to park in the lot directly across the street, but this is no longer advised.